Experienced Disability Attorneys Serving Clients In NY

 According to the New York State Department of Health, more than three million New Yorkers experience some type of disability during their work lives.
 Citizens with household incomes of less than $25,000 a year and those without high school educations suffer from disabilities at higher rates than others.
 This means that the poorest, most vulnerable New York workers are the ones going up against the disability insurance giants.

 They don’t have to do it alone.
-The nationally renowned disability attorneys and ERISA lawyers at DarrasLaw have more than 100 years of combined experience fighting insurance companies.
+The nationally renowned disability attorneys at DarrasLaw have more than 100 years of combined experience fighting insurance companies.
 Whether you’re suffering from a psychological, physical, or a combination of disabling problems, the long-term disability lawyers at DarrasLaw understand it all.
 We evaluate claims from all over the country, including New York.

 New York Disability Categories

 When you hear that a coworker has suffered from a “disability,” you may think of a physical injury, such as a broken back.
 However, you are entitled to disability benefits in New York for so much more.
 New York State recognizes the following disability categories:

 - Pregnancy: Yes, this is considered a disability.
 You are entitled to take advantage of your short and long-term disability insurance benefits both during and after your pregnancy.